DLesage25/Eclipse-CLI/README.md

 Eclipse is an environment manager that injects sensitive configuration values into your code's execution context, removing the need for local environment files.

-For detailed installation and usage documentation, see the [EclipseJS docs](https://docs.eclipsejs.io).
+For detailed installation and usage documentation, see the [EclipseJS CLI docs](https://docs.eclipsejs.io/#/cli).